fafrd/aquarium/README.md

       -limit int
             Maximum number of commands the AI should run. (default 30) -model string
-            OpenAI model to use. gpt-4 is best, but most expensive.
+            OpenAI model to use.
+Ignored if --url is provided.
 See https://platform.openai.com/docs/models (default "gpt-3.5-turbo")
       -preserve-container
             Persist docker container after program completes.
-      -split-limit int
+      -url string
-            When context-mode=full, we split up the response into chunks and ask the AI to summarize each chunk. split-limit is the maximum number of times we will split the response. (default 3)
+            URL to locally hosted endpoint.
+If provided, this supersedes the --model flag.

 ## Logs

 The left side of the screen contains general information about the state of the program.
 The right side contains the terminal, as seen by the AI.
 <br />These are written to aquarium.log and terminal.log.

-Calls to OpenAI are not logged unless you add the `--debug` flag.
+Calls to the AI are not logged unless you add the `--debug` flag.
 API requests and responses will be appended to debug.log.

 # How it works